vuejs/router/docs/guide/advanced/dynamic-routing.md

 })
 ```

 Going to any page, `/about`, `/store`, or `/3-tricks-to-improve-your-routing-code` ends up rendering the `Article` component.
-If we are on `/about` and we are a new route:
+If we are on `/about` and we add a new route:

 ```js
 router.addRoute({ path: '/about', component: About })